SAIELESH/Multi-client-intake-automation/README.md

 See `client-email-template.md` for automated email body used.

 ## Result.
-Reduced intake processing time by 90%, improved team response speed, and made onboarding scalable across clients.
+This automation reduced manual processing time by over 90% and helped organize incoming client requests into actionable tasks with zero human intervention.

 ## Author.
 Sailesh Krishnan